Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 - Spread salt in between the layers of cabbage leaves and let it sit for 2–3 hours.
 Turn the cabbage every 30 minutes to evenly distribute the salt.
 Use a ratio of 1/2 cup (72 grams) of salt to every 6 pounds (2.7 kg) of cabbage.

-- To remove the excess salt, rinse the cabbage with water and drain in a colander or strainer.
+- To remove the excess salt, rinse the cabbage with water and drain it in a colander or strainer.

 - Mix the rice flour, sugar, ginger, garlic, chili oil, pepper flakes, fish sauce, and saeujeot into a paste, adding water if necessary.
 You can use more or less of these ingredients depending on how strong you want your kimchi to taste.